 Staal helps Wild win ninth straight game, beat Canadiens 4-2

-Minnesota Wild's Charlie Coyle collides with Montreal Canadiens' Joel Hanley as he moves in against Canadiens' goaltender Carey Price during third-period NHL hockey game action in Montreal, Thursday, Dec.
+Minnesota Wild's Jared Spurgeon celebrates with teammates Jason Zucker and Mikael Granlund after scoring against the Montreal Canadiens during second-period NHL hockey game action in Montreal, Thursday, Dec.
 22, 2016.
 Cloudy.

 Start the conversation, or Read more at White Lake Beacon.